Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Overview

-We aim at leveraging the current substrate Recovery pallet to introduce both Cloud Recovery i.e. recovery with a file and an original NFC recovery based on day to day NFC devices, like payment card, earpods, smartwatch, etc...
-Multiple recovery items can be used but also can be combined with classic social recovery.
-Later, we aim at managing dedicated NFC smartcard or NFC devices for power users and corporates.
+We aim at leveraging the current Substrate Frame Recovery Pallet to introduce both an original NFC Recovery based on day-to-day NFC devices (payment/access/transportation cards, smartwatches, NFC tags, etc..) and a recovery File based on a one-time visual cryptographic code.
+Multiple recovery options (devices/files/social recovery) can be combined during the recovery setup.

 ### Project Details